 - Business Transaction Snapshots: Information point data does not appear in transaction snapshots by default, but you can configure it to appear by setting the

 enable-info-point-data-in-snapshotsnode property is set, information point calls appear in the User Data section of the snapshot.
-For more information, see App Agent Node Properties.
+See App Agent Node Properties.